Rea, Nanda

 Nanda Rea

-Nanda studied physics in Italy, and after many years in The Netherlands, she is now a tenured staff scientist at the Institute of Space Sciences (CSIC) in Barcelona, Spain.
+Nanda studied physics in Italy, and after many years in The Netherlands, she is now full professor at the Institute of Space Sciences (CSIC) in Barcelona, Spain.

-Currently she is running a large research group funded by an ERC Consolidator Grant, focused on studying the reach of the neutron star population in our Galaxy, and their relation with the most explosive Universe events.
-She works with many X-ray satellites, but keeping an eye also on theoretical modelling.
+Currently she is running a large research group funded by an ERC Consolidator Grant and an ERC Proof of concept grant, focused on studying the reach of the neutron star population in our Galaxy, and their relation with the most explosive Universe events.
+She works with many X-ray satellites, but keeping an eye also on theoretical modelling and population synthesis simulations.

-One of Nanda’s interests is simulating how the X-IFU’s high spectral resolution can improve constraints on neutron star equation of state and magnetic field geometry, and how the WFI large throughput can help in identifying Galactic X-ray transients.
+One of Nanda’s interests is simulating how the X-IFU’s high spectral resolution can improve constraints on neutron star equation of state and magnetic field geometry, and how the WFI large throughput can help in identifying Galactic X-ray transients as well as helping constraining the neutron star radii via pulse profile modelling.

 Link to the PDF version.